Ruth J. Abram (Emerita)

 Juliet Nadis

-As the Development Associate, Juliet works closely with the Director of Development and the Board to help the Coalition meet its annual fundraising goals.
-Previously, Juliet interned with Parque de la Memoria, a Coalition member site in Buenos Aires, and wrote her undergraduate thesis on memory and transitional justice in the US and Argentina.
+As the Development Associate, Juliet works closely with the Director of Development and the Board to help ICSC meet its annual fundraising goals.
+Previously, Juliet interned with Parque de la Memoria, a Site of Conscience in Buenos Aires, and wrote her undergraduate thesis on memory and transitional justice in the U.S. and Argentina.
 She graduated from Vassar College in 2021 with a BA in International Studies and a minor in Spanish.

 Parusha Naidoo

-As Program Assistant to the Coalition’s Global Transitional Justice Initiative, Parusha Naidoo provides support to our transitional justice program work across Africa, Asia, MENA and Latin America.
-In 2015, she received a BA in Justice and Transformation from the University of Cape Town, and, in 2019, a MA in Global Affairs, with a specialty in Peace Studies from the University of Notre Dame.
+As a Program Manager for ICSC’s Global Initiative for Justice, Truth, and Reconciliation (GIJTR), Parusha Naidoo provides support to GIJTR’s transitional justice programming across Africa, Asia, Latin America, and MENA.
+In 2015, she received a B.A. in Justice and Transformation from the University of Cape Town, and, in 2019, a M.A. in Global Affairs, with a specialty in Peace Studies from the University of Notre Dame.
 Her studies and professional focus center on the systemic and symptomatic causes of conflict and inequality.
-Driven by a belief in social justice that interrogates positionality, power and access, she works toward a world where we don’t simply ask “Who has a seat at the table?” but rather “Who has a voice in the room?”
-Before coming to the Coalition, Parusha worked at the Life & Peace Institute in Kenya and the Restitution Foundation in South Africa.
+Driven by a belief in social justice that interrogates positionality, power, and access, she works toward a world where we do not simply ask, “Who has a seat at the table?,” but rather “Who has a voice in the room?”
+Before coming to ICSC, Parusha worked at the Life & Peace Institute in Kenya and the Restitution Foundation in South Africa.

 Senior Program Director, Global Transitional Justice Initiative